 The Rua Augusta is one of Baixa’s prominent avenues and is lined with elegant buildings and tourist-focused shops and restaurants.
 Partway down the Rua Augusta is the Elevador de Santa Justa, an industrial age lift, that transports passengers up 45 meters to the Largo do Carmo.
 It’s still a useful means of transportation.
 The Largo do Carmo is a delightful and peaceful plaza, which is overlooked by the ruins of the Convento do Carmo, a lasting memorial to the 1755 earthquake.

 The best viewpoint in the Baixa district is the wonderful view from the top of the Arco da Rua Augusta.
 This magnificent arch connects the Rua Augusta Street with the Praça do Comércio.
 From the vantage point of the arch, there are panoramic views across the plaza, the Tejo Estuary, the Rua Augusta, and up to the castle.

 There is a pleasant riverside walk, known as the Ribeira das Naus, which follows the banks of the Tejo Estuary west to the Cais do Sodre district.
 The path ends at the Jardim de Roque Gameiro, and this is next to the Cais do Sodre train/metro station, where the metro can take you back to your accommodation.

 Why Is Baxia Worth to Visit?

-The street Rua das Portas de Santo Antão is a very popular dining area with many great, touristy restaurants which stay open late into the night.
-However, the nightlife of Baixa is primarily focused around late meals, casual drinking or performances in the theatres.
+The street Rua das Portas de Santo Antão is a very popular dining area with many great, touristy restaurants that stay open late into the night.
+However, the nightlife of Baixa is primarily focused around late meals, casual drinking, or performances in the theatres.
 Baixa is a good location for family evening meals and does not have a rowdy or chaotic atmosphere, as with some other districts.
 A trendy hang out is the Rooftop Bar at the Hotel Mundial.